Helping good people through tough times for over 25 years.

 When bankruptcy happens to good people in Flint, Michigan

-At the Flint Bankruptcy Law Office of George E. Jacobs & Associates, our experienced attorney — George Jacobs — will work with you from the beginning to the end of the bankruptcy process.
+At the Flint Bankruptcy Law Office of George E. Jacobs & Associates, our experienced attorneys — George Jacobs and Leo J. Foley, Jr. — will work with you from the beginning to the end of the bankruptcy process.
 Whether you are considering filing for bankruptcy or are just concerned about debt relief and credit repair, our dedicated team is ready to advise you and advocate in your behalf.